Vix1209/VixInventory-FE/README.md

-A fullstack Ecommerce site highlighting the implementation of html, css and bootstrap and django being used for the backend
+A fullstack Inventory Managegement website highlighting the implementation of html, css and bootstrap, and django for the backend